What is it?

 Vitamin K is a vitamin found in leafy green vegetables, broccoli, and Brussels sprouts.
 The name vitamin K comes from the German word “Koagulationsvitamin.”

 In the body, vitamin K plays a major role in blood clotting.
 So it is used to reverse the effects of “blood thinning” medications when too much is given; to prevent clotting problems in newborns who don’t have enough vitamin K; and to treat bleeding caused by medications including salicylates, sulfonamides, quinine, quinidine, or antibiotics.
 Vitamin K is also given to treat and prevent vitamin K deficiency, a condition in which the body doesn’t have enough vitamin K. It is also used to prevent and treat weak bones (osteoporosis) and relieve itching that often accompanies a liver disease called biliary cirrhosis.
+Vitamin K2 (menaquinone) is taken by mouth to treat osteoporosis and bone loss caused by steroids, as well as to lower total cholesterol in people on dialysis.

 People apply vitamin K to the skin to remove spider veins, bruises, scars, stretch marks, and burns.
 It is also used topically to treat rosacea, a skin condition that causes redness and pimples on the face.
 After surgery, vitamin K is used to speed up skin healing and reduce bruising and swelling.